dinayrore/quality-assistance/README.md

 # Quality Assistance

 Quality Assistance is your personal assistant to automating manual QAs!
-This application does not utilize a database; therefore, all variables run through this application are NOT saved.
-First, you will be prompted to choose a QA type.
-Afterwards, you will need to specify QA requirements to generate only the data necessary to validate the content of your QA files.
-Finally, a report of your test results will be generated and you will be prompted to send your report to all necessary personal.

-Please visit the application hosted on Heroku:
+Quality assistance is a series of scripts that will run based on user input and provided directories.
+Happy automating!

 ## Getting Started